-This document serves as a record of the processing standards, models & parameters adopted for the creation of the Level-2 gravity field data products by the GRACE Science Data System component at The University of Texas Center for Space Research (UTCSR).
+This document serves as a record of the processing standards, models & parameters adopted for the creation of the Level-2 gravity field data products by the GRACE Follow-On (GRACE-FO) Science Data System component at The University of Texas Center for Space Research (UTCSR).
 This document is issued once for every release of Level-2 data products generated by UTCSR.
 That release number is included in the title of this document.

-This document applies to the Level-2 GRACE products of the kind (see Product Specification Document or Level-2 User Handbook)
+The release number refers to the field rr in the generic Level-2 product name (see Product Specification Document or Level-2 Gravity Field Product User Handbook)